qwo/blog/content/recurse/halfway-checkin.md

 - [Hung out with cool JS friends](https://twitter.com/StanZheng/status/808656316143140864) at a Kubernetes Conference After Party
 - Visited a traveling tech and privacy exhibit [Glass Room](https://theglassroomnyc.org)
 - Went to a warehouse exhibit in Redhook called [Pioneer Works](pioneerworks.org)
-- Accordin to Google Maps probably trekked the total length of the manhatthan island.
+- According to Google Maps probably trekked the total length of the manhattan island.
 - Ate the town ... too many delicious places to count.
 - On Google Photos took thousands of photos around New York City.